openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 copying on filesystems not supporting CoW (ext4, ZFS).
 Since CoW is backed by filesystem, it works only within that filesystem.

-To keep track of which backup is intended for which deployment, backup will be placed in a directory named after ostree deployment ID inside `/var/lib/microshift-backups/` dir, e.g.
+To keep track of which backup is intended for which commit, backup will be placed in a directory named after ostree commit ID inside `/var/lib/microshift-backups/` dir, e.g.
 `/var/lib/microshift-backups/rhel-8497faf62210000ffb5274c8fb159512fd6b9074857ad46820daa1980842d889.0`.

-Restore operation works the same, just in the other direction - copying contents of `/var/lib/microshift.bak/ostree-deploy-id/` to `/var/lib/microshift/`.
+Restore operation works the same, just in the other direction - copying contents of `/var/lib/microshift.bak/ostree-commit-id/` to `/var/lib/microshift/`.

 End user documentation needs to include:
 - guidance on setting up filesystem to fullfil requirements for using copy-on-write